-The San Joaquins currently operate two trainsets that utilize refurbished Comet Cars consisting of seven cars each.
-Comet Cars have proved to be a valuable resource in providing needed seating capacity while Caltrans Division of Rail and Mass Transportation pursues the procurement of a large order of new rail cars for the Northern California Fleet.
+The San Joaquins currently have available-operate one two trainsets that utilizes refurbished Comet Cars consisting of seven cars each.
+The State has 14 Comet Cars for service on the San Joaquin Corridor and the vehicles have provened to be a valuable resource in providing needed seating capacity while Caltrans Division of Rail and Mass Transportation pursues the procurement of a large order of new rail cars for the Northern California Fleet.
 While the use of Comet Car trainsets has accomplished the goal of increasing seating capacity, this equipment has presented some challenging operational aspects.
 High-level boarding (which requires all passengers to climb a steep set of stairs), narrow doors, and use of a manually cranked wheelchair lift at all stations often cause boarding delays, increasing dwell times and reducing on-time performance.
 Additionally, Comet Car coach doors are all manually operated, requiring additional staff to be onboard while also preventing some doors in the trainset from being used when the trains are at stations.
 SJJPA is working with the state on planning for the retirement of the Comet Cars from regular service on the San Joaquins once new equipment becomes available.